 The conclusion of this sourdough stollen recipe

-This stollen lives up to everyone of those statements.
-On top the zing of the zest is a very welcome fresh breath of air in an otherwise very rich and sweet environment.
+This stollen lives up to every one of those statements.
+On top of the zing of the zest is a very welcome fresh breath of air in an otherwise very rich and sweet environment.

 Please share this recipe for sourdough stollen on social media

 This is my recipe for sourdough stollen.
 If you like the recipe please consider sharing it with like-minded bread lovers on social media.